home-assistant/home-assistant.io/source/_integrations/group.markdown

 ### Button groups

-In short, the group state is the last time the grouped button was pressed.
+The group state is the last time the grouped button was pressed.

 - The group state is `unavailable` if all group members are `unavailable`.
 - Otherwise, the group state is the last time the grouped button was pressed.